 How Does a Caterpillar Turn Into a Butterfly or Moth?

 Before a caterpillar turns into a butterfly, it has to undergo a complete metamorphosis.
 It represents a transformation process from an immature stage up to the adult stage.
-There are two different types of metamorphosis for insects:

 The Caterpillar Life Cycle

 The life of a caterpillar that will become a butterfly starts as a small, round egg.
 Most butterflies lay between 100 and 200 eggs, typically on leaves, which later become food for caterpillars.

 This happens from spring to fall, but the precise time frame varies on the butterfly species.
 The eggs hatch in 2 to 3 days, which is when the caterpillar stage begins.

 Caterpillars are butterfly or moth larvae, and their appearance is quite different from their adult stage.
 Caterpillars have long bodies with multiple tiny eyes and short legs.

 They spend most of their time eating and searching for food, as they can be picky around the plants they like to consume.
 Because of the food it consumes, a caterpillar quickly grows and typically reaches its full size at 2 weeks old.

 Once it finishes feeding, the caterpillar will start its pupa stage.

 The caterpillar looks for a suitable place to pupate.
 Once it finds a suitable spot, the caterpillar will spin a silk cocoon, later revealing a butterfly or moth.

 The duration of the cocoon stage depends on the species, although it’s typically between 5 and 21 days.
 However, some species have incredibly long pupa stages that can last over 2 years.